 You should contact your bank as soon as possible if you discover an error in an electronic check transaction, just as you would if you discovered an error on a paper check.
 If you don’t report an error to your bank within sixty days of receiving your statement, you run the risk of losing some of your rights.
 It may take up to 45 days for your bank to investigate your claim and notify you of its findings.
 Keep track of your bank statements and make sure they’re always positive to avoid this situation.

 How Checks Clear: When Money Moves After You Write or Deposit Checks

-Check clearing is the process of moving money to complete a payment made by check.
-The process can take several days, but in some cases, things move faster.
-Ultimately, it depends on how the recipient handles the payment, what type of payment it is, and other factors.
+Clearing a check refers to the process of transferring money in order to finish off a check-based payment.
+The procedure could take several days, but in some instances, things move much more quickly.
+In the end, it is dependent on the manner in which the recipient manages the payment, as well as the type of payment that it is and other factors.

 Moving Funds Between Banks

 The majority of the time, the check is presented to the bank by the recipient (or payee), and the bank then retrieves the funds from the account of the check writer.

 This procedure typically takes between two and three business days to complete, but in some cases it may take longer, particularly when dealing with international payments or other unusual circumstances.
 In many cases, these transactions require the assistance of intermediaries such as correspondent banks and the Federal Reserve.